The following article, written and photographed by Lee Heiman, appeared in the Courier-Journal on October 16, 1960:

 The restaurant is closed one day each year – on Christmas.
 “That’s the children’s day,” said Mrs. Jones, “and we wouldn’t spoil it for the world.”

 The Jones’ Kentucky Home Restaurant story began in 1945 when three brothers, Robert, Tucker and Harry Hagan joined forces with Edward “Bill” Jones to operate Bardstown, Kentucky’s first commercial dairy, H and J Dairy.
-The daily supplied milk to all the schools in the area and did pretty well.
+The dairy supplied milk to all the schools in the area and did pretty well.
 A few years later another commercial dairy, supplied with Dean’s Milk opened.
-Armed with a big dairy and more capital, the new dairy began to win the school contracts and the Hagan and Jones knew there was not enough money coming in to keep four families happy.
+Armed with a big overhead and more capital, the new dairy began to win local school contracts, but Hagan and Jones knew there was not enough money coming in to keep four families happy.

 Bill would go home and talk it over with his wife Wyanda and realized that the dairy could not support the then already enormous family of 13.
 Bill and Wyanda’s lived on five acres of land on West Stephen Foster Avenue in Bardstown.
 Directly across the street from their house a new motel, the Old Kentucky Home motel was under construction.
 That gave the Jones an idea.